What is Aurora™?

 Aurora™ is capable of emitting either UVA or NB-UVB light allowing healthcare providers access to various forms of phototherapy treatment, all within one device.
 Because Aurora™ emits very intense levels of UV light, it can only be sold to qualified healthcare providers and is not for home use.

 UV phototherapy is reimbursed or covered by most medical insurers including Medicare.
 It is considered less toxic than systemic or biologic drugs.

 Aurora™ advocates the use of targeted UV phototherapy to address those aspects of patients’ disease which reduce their Quality of Life (QoL) the most, first.
 By addressing the major detractors from patients’ quality of life initially, patients and healthcare providers can address the remaining regions of skin with less aggressive, less toxic therapy.
-Aurora™ represents a device that is built on an established clinical modality, utilizes the most advanced LED technology available today, and incorporates innovative features born from a collaboration of opinion-leading medical doctors, biomedical engineers, and scientists.
+Aurora™ represents a device that is built on an established clinical modality, utilizes the most advanced UV technology available today, and incorporates innovative features born from a collaboration of opinion-leading medical doctors, biomedical engineers, and scientists.

 A uniquely engineered breakthrough in phototherapy.

 PSI has spent one full decade on the research and development leading to Aurora's creation.
 With Aurora, we have engineered a more advanced technology than the previous Psoria-Light.

 In June, 2011, The Space Foundation presented Psoria-Shield, Inc. the Official Space Certification.